Updated: November 7, 2022

 - Whitepaper downloads

 There are many third-party tools that exist to help you track phone leads and provide the ability to listen to every call so you can assess lead quality.
-One of our favorites is Call Tracking Metrics, a tool that you can integrate with Google Analytics so that phone calls are tracked as goals.
+One of our favorites is Call Tracking Metrics, a tool that you can integrate with GA so that phone calls are tracked as goals.

-Some final thoughts on targeting
+Some final thoughts on Google Ads management

 The key to overcoming the challenges in generating leads from B2B search campaigns, is making sure that every visitor counts.

 You may be spending as much as $15 per click or more, so it’s important to minimize unqualified clicks as much as possible.
 Here are a few settings you can implement (or test) to achieve minimal waste.

 Whether you’re targeting a global audience or a local one, every campaign can benefit from geotargeting.
 Remove poorly performing locations from your campaign and increase bids on locations that have performed well historically.
 You can also add geographic qualifiers to your keywords to get better visibility for your preferred locations (e.g., industrial cleaner in Stamford, CT).

 Ad scheduling enables advertisers to control exactly when their ads will appear.
 You can limit ads to just weekdays between 9 and 5 (for example), or make sure your ads don’t run at all on certain days or just go offline from 3 a.m. to 5 a.m.
 Make sure you’re testing which days and times garner the best results and the most return on your lead prospecting efforts.
 Then, schedule your ads so they appear on the exact days and times when your target audience will most likely be online.